JHenzi/linode-ddns-docker/README.md

 ## Security Notes

+- ✅ Container runs as **non-root user** (UID 1000)
-- Never commit `.env` files or API tokens to version control
+- ✅ Never commit `.env` files or API tokens to version control
-- The `PAT` environment variable contains sensitive credentials
+- ✅ The `PAT` environment variable contains sensitive credentials
-- Consider using Docker secrets or a secrets manager in production
+- ✅ Consider using Docker secrets or a secrets manager in production
+- ✅ API tokens are only used for Linode DNS API calls

+## Requirements

+- Docker and Docker Compose (or just Docker)
+- Linode account with API Personal Access Token
+- Domains managed in Linode DNS Manager

+## License

+This project is provided as-is for personal use and is released under the GNU GPL.

+It is **not affiliated with The Henzi Foundation/The Frankie Fund**, a charitable organization dedicated to providing financial support to families facing the unexpected loss of a child.

+If you are looking for more information on the foundation or would like to support its mission of covering funeral and final expenses for children, please visit: [https://henzi.org](https://henzi.org)